Cranberry Jello Salad

 If you’d like to use a mold, Tupperware makes a gelatin mold.
 Or if you have a vintage mold, you should definitely use that (and send me a photo—I’d love to see it!).
 Other options include a large glass bowl or a 13×9 inch dish (in those cases, serve it straight from the serving vessel).

 Want to add nuts?
 Add one-half cup of finely chopped walnuts or pecans to the cranberry mixture before adding the jello.
+You could also add one-third cup finely chopped celery for crunch.

 Instead of strawberry jello, you could also use cherry jello or raspberry jello.